Television in Bangladesh: Private television channels

-Bangladesh has a high number of mixed entertainment television channels, namely ATN Bangla, Channel i, Ekushey Television, NTV, RTV, Boishakhi Television, Banglavision, My TV, Mohona Television, Deepto TV, Nagorik, and many more.
-It also has several news channels, which are ATN News, Ekattor, Somoy TV, DBC News, Independent Television, Jamuna Television, News24, and Channel 24.
+Bangladesh has a high number of mixed entertainment television channels, namely ATN Bangla, Channel i, Ekushey Television, NTV, RTV, Boishakhi Television, Bangla TV, Banglavision, My TV, Mohona Television, Maasranga Television, Deepto TV, Nagorik and many more.
+It also has several news channels, which are Desh TV, ATN News, Ekattor, Somoy TV, DBC News, Independent Television, Jamuna Television, News24 and Channel 24.
 Bangladesh has one television channel dedicated to other specific genres, such as Gaan Bangla for music programming, Duronto TV for children's programming, T Sports for sports programming, Nexus Television for non-fiction programming, and Ekhon for business programming.

 Several unlicensed television stations, namely Bengali Movie SK TV, Channel 5, Channel 7, DM TV, Movie Bangla TV, Bangla Music TV, SB TV, Ctg TV, Ananda Bangla TV, CTN TV, and Rang TV, have existed in Bangladesh.

 Foreign television in Bangladesh

-The first presence of foreign television in Bangladesh occurred in 1992, when Bangladesh Television began relaying CNN and BBC broadcasts.
+The first presence of foreign television in Bangladesh occurred in 1992 when Bangladesh Television began relaying CNN and BBC broadcasts.
 Later, satellite television was introduced in the country, with citizens gaining access to foreign television channels for the first time.
 Prior to that, wealthy families in Bangladesh illegally had access to foreign television via satellite or cable television smuggled from the country's border with India.
 Foreign television channels, typically the ones from India, such as Star Plus, Star Jalsha, and Zee Bangla, broadcast in clean feed after being obliged to do so since October 2021.
-The broadcast of Bangladeshi advertisements in foreign television channels is prohibited according to the Cable Television Network (Regulation) Act of 2006.
+The broadcast of Bangladeshi advertisements on foreign television channels is prohibited according to the Cable Television Network (Regulation) Act of 2006.
 As of December 2020, the Government of Bangladesh has approved 90 foreign channels to broadcast in the country.

 However, there were numerous cases of Bangladesh banning foreign television channels.
-Several of them were accused of negative affects towards Bangladesh's social and religious values, so they were banned by the government in 2002, but their bans have been lifted over time.
+Several of them were accused of having negative effects on Bangladesh's social and religious values, so they were banned by the government in 2002, but their bans have been lifted over time.
 Later, on 29 July 2006, all satellite and cable television channels went off air in Bangladesh, but all besides thirteen Indian ones resumed broadcasting over time.
 In 2007, ten satellite television channels, including FashionTV, were banned in Bangladesh after being accused of airing obscene content.
 In February 2013, fearing the rise of the Hindi language among children in Bangladesh, the government banned the Indian feeds of Disney Channel and Disney XD, along with Turner-owned Pogo, from broadcasting in the country.
 They were also accused of doing so without authorization.
 After the July 2016 Dhaka attack, UAE-based Peace TV and Peace TV Bangla were banned by the Government of Bangladesh.